 b) Resolution 43 (Rev. Hyderabad, 2010) of WTDC;

-c) Resolution 59 (Rev. Dubai, 2014) of this conference, on strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest;
+c) Resolution 59 (Rev. Dubai, 2014) of WTDC, on strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest;

-d) Resolution ITU-R 17-4 (Rev. Geneva, 2012) of the Radiocommunication Assembly (RA), on integration of International Mobile Telecommunications (IMT-2000 and IMT-Advanced) with existing networks;
+d) Resolution 135 (Rev. Busan, 2014) of the Plenipotentiary Conference (PP), on ITU’s role in the development of telecommunications/information and communication technologies, in providing technical assistance and advice to developing countries1 and in implementing relevant national, regional and interregional projects;

+e) Resolution 178 (Guadalajara, 2010) of the PP, on ITU’s role in organising the work on technical aspects of telecommunication networks to support the Internet;

-e) Resolution ITU-R 23-2 (Rev. Geneva, 2012) of RA, on extension of the international monitoring system to a worldwide scale;
+f) Resolution ITU-R 23-3 (Rev. Geneva, 2015) of RA, on extension of the international monitoring system to a worldwide scale;

+g) Resolution ITU-R 50-3 (Rev. Geneva, 2015) of RA, on Role of the Radiocommunication Sector in the ongoing development of IMT;

-f) Resolution ITU-R 56-1 (Rev. Geneva, 2012) of RA, on naming for IMT;
+h) Resolution ITU-R 56-2 (Rev. Geneva, 2015) of RA, on naming for IMT;

-g) Resolution ITU-R 57-1 (Rev. Geneva, 2012) of RA, on principles for the process of development of IMT-Advanced,
+i) Resolution ITU-R 57-2 (Rev. Geneva, 2015) of RA, on principles for the process of development of IMT-Advanced;

+j) Resolution ITU-R 65 (Rev. Geneva, 2015) of RA, on Principles for the process of future development of IMT for 2020 and beyond,

 considering

-a) the continuous need to promote IMT throughout the world, and in particular in developing countries1;
+a) the tremendous growth and expansion of IMT networks, and the continuous need to promote the standardized use of IMT throughout the world, particularly in developing countries;

+b) the important role of ITU in contributing to the standardization and harmonized use of IMT, which will promote global broadband connectivity and accelerate the uptake of advanced mobile applications and services;

-b)the Guidelines on the smooth transition of existing mobile networks to IMT for the developing countries as adopted by Study Group 2 of the ITU Telecommunication Development Sector (ITU-D), and after amendment by that study group in conclusion of its work in September 2009 based on the opinion of Working Party 5D of the ITU Radiocommunication Sector (ITU-R), complemented by the ITU-R Migration to IMT-2000 Systems – Supplement 1 (Revision 1) of the Handbook on Deployment of IMT-2000 Systems (2011);
+c) the Guidelines on the smooth transition of existing mobile networks to IMT for the developing countries as adopted by Study Group 2 of the ITU Telecommunication Development Sector (ITU-D), and after amendment by that study group in conclusion of its work in September 2009 based on the opinion of Working Party 5D of the ITU Radiocommunication Sector (ITU-R), complemented by the ITU-R Migration to IMT-2000 Systems – Supplement 1 (Revision 1) of the Handbook on Deployment of IMT-2000 Systems (2011);

-c) the tremendous expansion in these networks, especially in the developing countries;d) the increasing global reliance on the use of IMT technologies to support the achievement of objectives related to key sectors, such as health, agriculture, banking, education, among other objectives, that is transforming the face of service delivery in these sectors across the globe and bringing economic development and improvement to such sectors;
+d) the increasing global reliance on the use of IMT technologies to support the achievement of the 17 Sustainable Development Goals (SDGs) adopted in Resolution 70/1 of the United Nations General Assembly, particularly in key sectors, such as health, agriculture, banking, education, among other objectives;

-e) the impact of IMT on economic development and improvement of communication, social inclusion and economic activities in sectors such as agriculture, health, education and finance;
+e) the positive impact of IMT on economic development and improvement of communication, social inclusion and the service delivery in key sectors such as agriculture, health, education and finance,

-f) the very important role of IMT in broadband services,

 noting

 a) the excellent work of the relevant ITU-R and ITU Telecommunication Standardization Sector (ITU-T) study groups in this regard;

-b) the Handbook for deployment of IMT systems prepared jointly by the three Sectors and its newly adopted supplement by ITU-R and ITU-T;
+b) the Handbooks for deployment of IMT systems prepared jointly by the three Sectors and their subsequent supplements adopted by ITU-R and ITU-T;

 c) the adoption by this conference of Question 2/1,